clsaiko/fylkir_powers/README.md

 ### Fylkir Self Decisions
 **Cure Illness** - Removes an illness or disease from a member of the faith, in exchange for 50 piety.

 **Calm Mind** - Remove lunacy, possession, depression, or stressed from a member of the faith, in exchange for 50 piety.
-Lisp and stutter are included, as well, as maladies of the mind.
+Lisp and stutter are included, as well, as complications of the mind.

 **Heal Body** - Heal a wound or disfigurement from a member of the faith, in exchange for 75 piety.